zachqpeterson/Nihility/README.md

-# NihilityEngine
+# Nihility

-This is a game engine made from scratch, winner of my college's capstone invitational.
+This is a game engine made from scratch, winner of Neumont College of Computer Science's capstone invitational 2023.
 I've made my own data structures, memory allocator, job system, and math library.
 I try to get as low level as possible by making my own file stream and using Raw Input.
+This is still an ongoing project that I plan to make games in.

+## Future Plan
+- [ ] Networking
+- [ ] Physics System
+- [ ] Particle System
+- [ ] Animation System
+- [ ] Multithreaded Rendering

 ## Current 3rd party libraries
 assimp - https://github.com/assimp/assimp, used to convert models to Nihility assets